thomaserlang/delphi-json/README.md

 ## Why?
 Didn't like the other Delphi JSON parsers out there.
-They seemed too complicated, for something as simple as JSON.
+They seemed too complicated for the simple task i had for JSON.

 So this is my go at it.